alopezrivera/mpl_plotter/README.md

   - Floating text

 Each plot has specific parameters which can be modified, plus general ones which apply for all 2D and 3D plots respectively.
+The specific parameters for each plotting class are available in the **docstrings** of their `__init__` methods.
 In Section 7 at the end of this README, all general parameters for 2D and 3D plots are displayed in tables.

 Furthermore, MPL Plotter also allows to: